W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//template_shack_2.png)

-We have only one claim in the token's payload and it's for the username used, so we need to change the value to admin, there are multiple ways to modify a JWT but bruteforcing the secret key using a dictionary worked for me, we could do that using the same tool and a public dictionary for passwords called rockyou.txt with the following command:
+We have only one claim in the token's payload and it's for the username, so we need to change the value of the claim to admin, there are multiple ways to modify a JWT but bruteforcing the secret key using a dictionary worked for me, we could do that using the same tool and a public dictionary for passwords called rockyou.txt with the following command:

 `python3 jwt_tool.py -C eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6Imd1ZXN0In0.9SvIFMTsXt2gYNRF9I0ZhRhLQViY-MN7VaUutz9NA9Y -d rockyou.txt`

-By doing so we get the secret key `supersecret`, and we can modify the token to so that the username claimed is admin using the same tool, the modified token is:
+By doing so we get the secret key `supersecret`, and using the same tool and the secret key we can modify the token so that the username is admin, the modified token is:

 `eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6ImFkbWluIn0.Ykqid4LTnSPZtoFb11H+/2q+Vo32g4mLpkEcajK0H7I`

-and by changing the cookie stored for the website to this token we are signed in as admin:
+and by changing the cookie stored for the website to this token we get signed in as admin:

 ![](assets//images//template_shack_3.png)